d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

 Have you ever had the needing to integrate informations from not-directly-handled sources into your application?

 Assume you're developing a social network.
 Assume you're following the [MVC](https://it.wikipedia.org/wiki/Model-View-Controller) architectural pattern logic.
-You will probably have an _entity_ that will define every standard user behaviors and specifications.
-Among all the properties a user could be defined from, which is the field that bestly describe it?
-Better: which is that field that usually uniquely describe it?
+You will probably have an _entity_ that will define every standard user behavior and specification.
+Among all the properties a user could be defined from, which is the field that bestly describes it?
+Better: which is that field that usually uniquely describes it?
 Actually the email one, even if recently also the phone number is taking up its space.

 A standard user entity could be described by the following code: